 Get Out There & Get Google Reviews

-Right this very moment you need to see how many reviews you have on your Google business listing.
+Right this very moment, check to see how many reviews you have on your Google business listing.
 Go ‘Google’ your business and see.
 Set a goal of getting 5 or 10 reviews.
 Make a list of customers you can ask for a review.
 If you can’t think of 5 happy customers, then ask someone in your business who interacts with customers on a regular basis.
 Put together a list and then ask them, show them, and remind them.
 You will get reviews, and you'll be on your way to getting your business more leads.